objcio/articles/2015-02-09-photoskit.md

 ##Burst Mode Photos
 `PHAsset`'s `representsBurst` property is true for assets that are representative of a burst photo sequence (multiple photos taken while the user held down the shutter).
 It will also have a `burstIdentifier` value which can then be used to fetch the rest of the assets in that burst sequence via `fetchAssetsWithBurstIdentifier(...)`.

 The user can flag assets within a burst sequence; additionally, the system uses various heuristics to mark potential user picks automatically.
 This metadata is accessible via `PHAsset`'s `burstSelectionTypes` property.
-This property is a bit mask with three defined constants: `.UserPick` for assets marked manually by the user, `.AutoPick` for potential user picks and `.None` for unmarked assets.
+This property is a bitmask with three defined constants: `.UserPick` for assets marked manually by the user, `.AutoPick` for potential user picks, and `.None` for unmarked assets.

 ![.AutoPick Example](http://f.cl.ly/items/3A0f0e3D0m0K20330R04/IMG_1637.PNG) The screenshot shows how Photos.app automatically marks potential user picks in a burst sequence.